jzacsh/jzacsh-www/input/code.md

 ###Off the Github Track, code.jzacsh.com

-A lot of code I write for fun isn't necessarily worthy of github-exposure, but still open sourced.
+A lot of code I write for fun isn't necessarily worthy of github-exposure, but I still open source it.
 All code not found on github is [served directly from gitweb][gitweb] (_hat tip to [gitolite][]_).

 ###Sneakily Forking my Stuff